Yuan-998/yuan-998.github.io/_posts/2023-1-3-Mapreduce reading notes.md

 There are *M* map tasks and *R* reduce tasks to assign.
 The master picks idle workers and assigns each one a map task or a reduce task.

 #### 3 and 4.
 Intermediate key/value pairs
 One thing mentioned in the paper is that the intermediated key/value pairs produced by the `Map` function are buffered in memory and they will be written to local disk **periodically** after partitioned by the partitioning function.

 To my understanding, the purpose of this is to reduce the I/O workload by writing the intermedia pairs in batch.

 #### 5. Remote Read in Reduce Phase
-In my implementation of lab 1 from MIT 6.824, I have implemented a strategy to have the worker in map phase to start reduce task when it finishes the map task.
+In my implementation of lab 1 from MIT 6.824, I have implemented a strategy to have the worker in map phase to start reduce task when all map tasks are done.
 I am not sure whether this is really the case in MapReduce.
+It can be true.
+Considering a case that there is only one node in MapReduce, so this node has to work on both map and reduce tasks.
+But how the situation in large group of nodes is is unclear.

-But, I could see one benefit of doing so is that this can reduce the need for remote read.
+However, I could see one benefit of doing so is that this can reduce the need for remote read.
 See more [here](#jobtracker-and-tasktracker)

 ### Master Data Structures
 - It stores the state (*idle*, *in-process*, or *completed*) of each map and reduce task
 - It stores the locations and sizes of the *R* intermediate file regions produced by the map task
 - It pushes the information of intermediate files to *in-process* reduce tasks

+It is quite similar to the master node in [GFS](2023-1-23-GFS.md) storing all the metadata.

 ### Fault Tolerance
 #### Worker Failure